I have been thinking a lot lately about how not to be a zombie.

 The dark side of capitalism is that pure capitalism’s only value is more: more money, more production, more output.

-So, if capitalism is completely unregulated or completely unchecked by principles such as compassion or respect for people or care for communities and land, the only value left is more, more, more.
-That means that businesses and companies completely driven by this value will consume people, communities, and land without any thought to the effect this consumption.
+So, if capitalism is completely unregulated or completely unchecked by moral principles, it will consume people, communities, and land without any thought to the effect this consumption.

-These businesses and companies are driven by zombie economics.
+Businesses and companies driven by such impulses operate according to zombie economics.

 For example, let’s say that there is a chain store purely driven by making more money and increasing profit.
-That store might do things like pay its workers less, take away their health benefits, decrease opportunities for overtime, and make these employees work in hot environments without air conditioning (in the hopes of making more money by turning off the air.)
+That store might do things like pay its workers less, take away their health benefits, decrease opportunities for overtime, and make these employees work in hot environments without air conditioning.

-For instance, this company can set up a shop in Thailand, hire a ten-year-old boy, and pay him twenty cents to sew zippers into pants for twelve hours a day in a building so unsafe that it eventually burns to the ground (because of shoddy electrical wiring) and kills the young boy.
+For instance, this company can set up a shop in Thailand, hire a ten-year-old boy, and pay him twenty cents to sew zippers into pants for twelve hours a day.
+And they make him work in a building so unsafe that it eventually burns to the ground and kills the young boy.

-As another example, consider a politician who decides to lift restrictions on air and water pollution and who decreases the amount of natural land that is preserved for public use and for future generations.
+As another example, consider a politician who decides to lift restrictions on air and water pollution.
+And he decides to decreases the amount of natural land that is preserved for public use and for future generations.
 The politician does this solely so that companies can maximize profits and develop land without having to worry about pollution and their destruction of natural habitats .

-In all of these instances, the stores and companies and politicians seem to be operating in zombie mode.
-They are driven by values of consumption, to the exclusion of compassion for people and the environment.
+In all of these instances, the companies and politicians seem to be operating in zombie mode.
+They are driven by values of consumption,to the exclusion of compassion for people and the environment.
 They are also driven by an inability to look at the world through any other lens than one of consumption.
 This is tragically uncreative.

 The Most Effective Zombie Virus

-Now imagine if, as a society, we decide that this is just the way the world is–that this is just how our economy has to work.
-So, we continue these practices, we absorb these consuming values into our everyday life and politics, and we educate our children in these ways.
+Now imagine if, as a society, we decide that this is just the way the world is.
+So, we continue these practices, we absorb these consuming values into our everyday life and politics.
+And we educate our children in these ways.

-What I believe we are doing is spreading a zombie virus in a highly efficient, thoroughgoing way.
+We are spreading a zombie virus in a highly efficient, thoroughgoing way.
 In fact, our zombie virus is so powerful that we do not even realize that we are infected.

 In fact, the more we are infected with our virus, the more productive, efficient, and successful we think we are.